 already thickening the air.
 End of the Road.
 End of the Road was merely the name of a lake

 found . . . well, at the end of the road that led to it.
-The lake must've had its own name, of course; but
+No other place to go.
+The lake must've had

-dozens of families on a day as hot as today, umbrellas and beach blankets and radios dotting the sand, shoulders
+be dozens of families there on a day as hot as today, umbrellas and beach blankets and radios dotting the sand,

-and limbs glistening with suntan oil, and in the water bobbing heads, sudden leaps and splashes, shouts of
+shoulders and limbs glistening with suntan oil, and in the water bobbing heads, sudden leaps and splashes, brightly

 I couldn't wait.

-Well, my mother replied to my imperious When?
+Well, my mother replied to my imperious, When?
+When?

-dishes first, then make sandwiches, and I'll need to get out the mats, grab some towels, then do this, and
+to wash the dishes first, then make sandwiches, and I'll need to get out the mats, grab some towels, then do this,